Status - 14th April 2021

 How are we protecting our guests?

-Any cancellations due to coronavirus will be fully refunded.
+Any cancellations due to covid travel restrictions will be fully refunded.

-We must adhere to any regional lockdown restrictions put in place.
+We adhere to any national and regional lockdown restrictions put in place.

 We always change all bedding, towels and shower curtains but we will also be washing mattress/pillow protectors every stay and removing throws and blankets.